 Even while voice tech seems like it’s taking over, that doesn’t mean it’s going to totally reinvent the wheel.
 In fact, over a quarter of our respondents said they’d never used voice technology, accounting for 27.2%.
 That means if you’re looking to get the most bang for your buck—say, if you’re a marketer at a small business—voice tech might not be something you stress over.

-We talked to Cody Bender, the Chief Product Officer here at CM Group, and he says voice technology will not disrupt digital marketing—at least not the way voice technology has developed so far.
+We talked to Cody Bender, the Chief Product Officer here at Marigold, and he says voice technology will not disrupt digital marketing—at least not the way voice technology has developed so far.

 As it stands, most people use voice technology for hands-free activities.
 For instance, when we asked respondents to rank the physical locations where they use voice tech, the most common locations were ranked accordingly:

 This means that tasks that require attention—like scrolling social media, reading email, online shopping—aren’t well suited for digital marketers to tap into.